Kunull/Writeups/docs/UnderTheWire/Century/Century.md

 &nbsp;

-## Century 13
+## Century 13 -> 14

-> _The password for Century14 is the number of words within the file on the desktop._
+> The password for Century14 is the number of words within the file on the desktop.

 ```powershell
 PS C:\users\century13\desktop> (Get-ChildItem | get-content | Measure-Object -Word).Words